gkmurray/uf_base/README.md

 uf_base
 ===

-A blank Wordpress theme based on Underscores.me and Foundation, meant for theme development.
+A blank Wordpress theme based on Underscores.me, JointsWP, and Foundation, meant for theme development.

 Setup Guide
 ---------------